pauserratgutierrez/Sentiment-Media/readme.md

+This project is part of a Hackaton.
+See more details here: https://github.com/midudev/hackaton-vercel-2024/issues/51

 # Sentiment Media
 Sentiment Media is an AI-powered application designed to analyze sentiments from Twitter posts.
 It leverages a cost-effective and fast AI model to categorize and score emotions present in social media content.
 The project is structured with a clear separation between the frontend and backend, with communication facilitated through an internal API.